 People suffering from gum recession ought to learn about the causes of receding gums.
 Also known as gingival recession, it occurs when the margins of your gum tissues pull back or wear away, exposing your tooth’s root.
 When your gums recede, gaps form between your gum-lines and the teeth, which can be a breeding ground for disease-causing bacteria.

 Gum recession is among the common conditions that make teeth more vulnerable to infections, causing discomfort, pain, and teeth sensitivity.
-It also causes tooth decay and creates the need to visit the specialists at Lovett Dental Piney Point.
+It also causes tooth decay and creates the need to visit the specialists at Lovett Dental Piney Point Village.

 What Are the Causes of Receding Gums?

 Experts agree that poor dental hygiene is the leading cause of gum recession.
-According to Colgate, inadequate flossing, brushing, and rinsing teeth with a proper antibacterial mouthwash usually results in gingival recession.
+Inadequate flossing, brushing, and rinsing teeth with a proper antibacterial mouthwash usually result in gingival recession.

 Improper cleaning of your mouth and teeth can lead to the buildup of tartar, which fosters an environment conducive to the growth of bacteria.
 These microorganisms can damage your tooth tissues, causing a recession.

 Other factors can also lead to gum recession include: